Exploring LLM Agent Designs and Interaction Modalities for Scientific Visualization: Abstract

 Scientific visualization (SciVis) tools such as ParaView~\cite{Ahrens2005ParaView} are essential for analyzing complex, high-dimensional data, yet they remain difficult to use, particularly for new users.
 Effective visualization often requires detailed knowledge of rendering pipelines, filter semantics, and scripting APIs, making even simple exploratory tasks time-consuming and error-prone.

 Recent advances in large language models (LLMs) have enabled a new generation of autonomous agents capable of translating natural language intent into visualization actions.
-Systems such as ChatVis~\cite{peterka2025chatvis}, ParaView-MCP~\cite{liu2025paraview}, and AVA~\cite{liu2024ava} demonstrate that language-driven interfaces can reduce the cognitive burden of interacting with SciVis software.
+Systems such as ChatVis~\cite{peterka2025chatvis}, ParaView-MCP~\cite{liu2025paraview}, and AI VIS co-scientist~\cite{miao2026toward} demonstrate that language-driven interfaces can reduce the cognitive burden of interacting with SciVis software.
 More broadly, multimodal agents now exhibit the ability to perceive visual interfaces, reason about task goals, and execute actions across GUIs designed for human use~\cite{nguyen-etal-2025-gui, zhang2024guiagent}.
-These developments suggest a paradigm shift from manual visualization workflows toward AI-assisted interaction.
+These developments suggest a shift from manual visualization workflows toward AI-assisted interaction.

 Despite this progress, current systems remain unreliable on realistic SciVis tasks, which often require multi-step reasoning, parameter tuning, and perceptual verification.
 Recent work has called for community collaboration to develop benchmarks that enable meaningful evaluation of agents for scientific data analysis and visualization~\cite{Ai-GenAI25}.
-SciVisAgentBench~\cite{ai2026svab} addresses this need by providing representative tasks and evaluation protocols, which we adopt to compare interaction paradigms under shared conditions.
+SciVisAgentBench~\cite{ai2026svab} addresses this need by providing representative tasks and evaluation protocols, which we adopt to compare \hot{agent configurations} under shared conditions.

+\hot{ Existing SciVis agents differ along multiple design dimensions, including interaction mechanisms, tool access, planning strategies, memory capabilities, and underlying models.
+In this work, we examine these systems through the lens of \textit{agent designs} and \textit{interaction modalities}.
+Agent designs describe the capabilities and architectural choices provided by a system.
+Interaction modalities describe how agents interface with visualization software during task execution.